Nvidia Ampere: everything we know about Nvidia’s RTX 3000 series so far

 Nvidia Ampere: everything we know about Nvidia's RTX 3000 series so far

-It’s been less than a month since Nvidia announced their next-gen Ampere GPU architecture for their next generation of RTX 3000 graphics cards, but already there appears to be an RTX 3080 GPU out in the wild.
-The RTX 3080 and the rest of the inevitable 3000 series GPUs haven’t been formally announced yet, but if this latest image from Chiphell is anything to go by, then we could be pretty close to Nvidia announcing the release date, price and specs for their hotly-anticipated RTX 3080 and RTX 3080 Ti GPUs.
+It’s only been a month since Nvidia lifted the lid on their next-gen Ampere GPU architecture, but the internet is already awash with rumours about the release date, specs and price of their upcoming next-gen RTX 3000 graphics cards.
+As well as an RTX 3080 spotted in the wild, there’s also been talk that the expected RTX 3080 Ti will actually play second fiddle to an RTX 3090 GPU, which may or may not be a new version of Nvidia’s existing Titan RTX graphics card.
+Either way, the race to become the world’s newest and best graphics card is on, so I’ve gathered up all the information I can find about Nvidia’s Ampere GPUs to try and make sense of the current online rumours.

-I will, of course, be updating this article on a regular basis as and when more information about Nvidia’s RTX 3000 GPUs gets announced, so watch this space for more details on the RTX 3080 and RTX 3080 Ti’s release date, price and specs.
+I will, of course, be updating this article on a regular basis as and when more information about Nvidia’s RTX 3000 GPUs gets announced, so watch this space for more details on the RTX 3080, RTX 3080 Ti and RTX 3090’s release date, price and specs.
 For now, though, here’s everything we know so far.

+As mentioned above, Nvidia haven’t even formally announced their RTX 3000 series GPUs yet, but that hasn’t stopped the online rumour mill from suggesting a potential Nvidia Ampere release date of sometime in August 2020.
+If that’s true, we can probably expect an announcement from Nvidia pretty soon regarding their Ampere RTX 3000 series, I wouldn’t be surprised if Nvidia took the opportunity to announce something more concrete in the next few weeks.

-Over the first weekend of June, the first alleged image of Nvidia’s RTX 3080 design emerged on the forum Chiphell, which you can see below.
+Over the first weekend of June, the first alleged image of Nvidia’s Ampere GPU design emerged on the forum Chiphell, which you can see below.
 The pictures show the front and back of the supposed card, including that all important RTX 3080 moniker, which would seem to confirm that Nvidia’s next generation graphics cards will indeed follow an RTX 3000 series naming convention.

 The design is unusual, with fans on both sides of the alleged RTX 3080.
 Normally, graphics cards only have fans on one side of the GPU to help keep the circuit board cool, so this would be quite a marked departure from Nvidia’s existing design for their RTX 20-series cards if the image is actually real.